statter8134/home-advisor/README.md

 ## Authors

-Rhys Campbell - *Initial work* -
+Rhys Campbell - *Initial work*

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Hat tip to the guys at Rancher for k3s.
-It's awesome!
+Hat tip to the guys at Rancher for k3s - it's awesome!